nhsx/language-corpus-tools/README.md

 NHS Language Corpus Tools
 ===

-This project seeks to build the first steps towards building a data set of UK focussed medical text sources for the purposes of training and benchmarking
+This project seeks to build the first steps towards building a data set of NHS focussed text sources for the purposes of training and benchmarking NLP models in the NHS.
-NLP models for NHSX.

 The aim was to test thinking and feasibility of such a solution by exploring aspects of; infrastructure, scalability and maintenance; possible data sources, appropriate metadata, clinical input and required governance; as well as possible use cases of the outputs for training, benchmarking, validating